 Phoneline: 07709 624903

-Gloucestershire Badger Office was set up in 2013 as a collective in response to the government’s decision to cull badgers in parts of the county.
+Gloucestershire Badger Office was set up in 2013 by Three Counties Hunt Saboteurs as a collective, involving other groups and individuals, in response to the government’s decision to cull badgers in parts of the county.
 For the next four years we coordinated hundreds of people, autonomous groups and individuals, always keeping an overview and ensuring that the ‘zones’ were surveyed for badger setts and monitored throughout the culling periods.
 Outside of these periods we also worked with others in order to monitor setts, looking out for local foxhunts who routinely block setts to prevent foxes escaping below ground, and disturb badgers in the process, as well as other forms of wildlife persecution.
+After the initial 4 years of the ‘pilot’ cull in West Gloucestershire (also known as Gloucestershire zone 1)

 A week before the cull began in 2016 two people doing their regular checks of setts caught a group of badger baiters digging down into an active sett, one that is heavily targeted by cull contractors.
 Numerous poachers have also been caught in the act over the years and illegally-set traps and snares found.
 We ended up working with the police and even pro-cull landowners on some of these occasions…